CEDAR

 Your HepForge Subversion repository

-Your project automatically has an SVN repository on HepForge, stored on the filesystem at /hepforge/svn/projname.
+If you don't pick a version control system, your project automatically has an SVN repository on HepForge, stored on the filesystem at /hepforge/svn/projname.
 If you want to restrict access to areas of this repository to particular authenticated users, you can use the svnserve.conf file, which is located in the conf directory of the repository (and is also symlinked from your project's project-config directory).

 Users wanting to access your repository can use either the svn+ssh protocol or http.
 Commits are currently only possible over svn+ssh, which also requires a user account on HepForge so this is the advised protocol for project developers.
 HTTP is currently mainly useful for anonymous checkouts.
 The SVN path for svn+ssh developer access is svn+ssh://svn.hepforge.org/hepforge/svn/projname/....
-SVN has a tendancy to want to make two or three SSH connections, so you may get quite a few password prompts: setting up public key based SSH access is advised if you'll be doing a lot of svn+ssh access.
+SVN has a tendency to want to make two or three SSH connections, so you may get quite a few password prompts: setting up public key based SSH access is advised if you'll be doing a lot of svn+ssh access.

-For HTTP access you can view your repository via the Web by pointing your web browser at http://svn.hepforge.org/projname/....
+For HTTP access you can view your repository via the Web by pointing your web browser at http://projname.hepforge.org/svn/....
 The same path can be used as an argument to the svn command line program.

 Finally, you can view your SVN repository by using the neat viewer built into your project's Trac system - more about that later.